jsohlendorff/continuous_time_LTMLE/note.typ

 //At this point, it is unclear to me if the conditions, unlike coarsening at random (CAR),
 //impose restrictions on the observed data process in terms of the observed outcome. //, i.e., is "locally arbitrary" in the sense described by @onrobinsformula.

+// JOHAN: this theorem is not for right censored data and  we need to state this here again.
 #theorem("Martingale identification of mean potential outcome")[
 Define
 $